Hezbollah steps up Syria battle, Israel threatens more strikes

 "Mekdad's nephew was taken before, and exchanged for Free Syrian Army (rebel) prisoners.
 The speculation is that a similar deal will be struck for his father," said activist Al-Mutassem Billah of the opposition Sham News Network.

-In the fighting near Lebanon, rebel fighters clashed with mechanized Syrian army units and Hezbollah guerillas in nine points in and around Qusair, 10 km (six miles) from the border, activists said.
+In the fighting near Lebanon, rebel fighters clashed with mechanised Syrian army units and Hezbollah guerrillas in nine points in and around Qusair, 10 km (six miles) from the border, activists said.

 The region is needed by Assad, who is from the Alawite sect, an offshoot of Shi'ite Islam, to secure a route from Hezbollah's strongholds in the Bekaa to areas near Syria's Mediterranean coast where many Alawites live, they said.